dimagi/commcare-hq/README.md

 + On Mac OS X, libevent may not be installed already, which the Python `gevent` library requires.
 The error message will be a clang error that file `event.h` is not found.
 To fix this using Homebrew, run `brew install libevent`.

++ On Mac OS X, if lxml fails to install, ensure that your command line tools are up to date by running `xcode-select --install`.

++ On Mac OS X, if Pillow complains that it can't find freetype, make sure freetype is installed with `brew install freetype`.
+Then create a symlink with: `ln -s /usr/local/include/freetype2 /usr/local/include/freetype`.

 + If you have an authentication error running `./manage.py syncdb` the first time, open `pg_hba.conf` (`/etc/postgresql/9.1/main/pg_hba.conf` on Ubuntu) and change the line "local all all peer" to "local all all md5".